FACT-Finder-Web-Components/documentation/markdown/3.x/en/faq.md

 ---

 #### Question:
-Which browsers do FACT-Finder WebComponents support?
+Which browsers do FactFinder WebComponents support?

 #### Answer:
-FACT-Finder WebComponents utilises the official [Web Components polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs#browser-support) which guarantees support for _Chrome_, _Firefox_, _Edge_, _Safari 9+_, _IE11+_, _Chrome Android_ and _Mobile Safari_.
+FactFinder WebComponents utilises the official [Web Components polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs#browser-support) which guarantees support for _Chrome_, _Firefox_, _Edge_, _Safari 9+_, _IE11+_, _Chrome Android_ and _Mobile Safari_.
 We test against the latest version of each of these.

 ---

 #### Question:
-I want to use FACT-Finder Web Components with Angular, but data binding used in the components conflicts with Angular's `{{ }}` binding.
+I want to use FactFinder Web Components with Angular, but data binding used in the components conflicts with Angular's `{{ }}` binding.
 Can you fix it?
 #### Answer:
 You can add Angular's `ngNonBindable` attribute to the parent element to prevent Angular from parsing double curly braces.
-If you have to keep both Angular and FACT-Finder WebComponents bindings within the same element, you can use:
+If you have to keep both Angular and FactFinder WebComponents bindings within the same element, you can use:
 ```html
 <ff-record>
     {{Angular Binding}}